CRJU 1100. Introduction to Criminal Justice. 3 Hours.

 CRJU 3600.
 Criminology.
 3 Hours.

-Prerequisite: CRJU 1100 and 2500 or permission of the instructor.
+Prerequisite: CRJU 1100 or 2500 or permission of the instructor.
 A study of the nature and scope of crime and delinquency in society with an emphasis on criminological theories.
 Study will include the application of theory as a foundation for conducting research.

 CRJU 3700.
 Ethics in Criminal Justice.
 3 Hours.

-Prerequisite: CRJU 1100 and 2500 or permission of the instructor.
+Prerequisite: CRJU 1100 or 2500 or permission of the instructor.
 Standards of conduct in law enforcement, the court system, and corrections.
 An examination of traditional and non-traditional criminal justice practices such as fidelity to office, discretion, covert operations, deadly force, affirmative action, political involvement, sentencing, incarceration, and the death penalty.

 CRJU 4010.
 Comparative Justice Systems.
 3 Hours.